Giffen History, Family Crest & Coats of Arms

 Secondly, MacGuffin is a block cipher created in 1994 by Bruce Schneier and Matt Blaze at a Fast Software Encryption workshop.

-Important Dates for the Giffen family
+Early History of the Giffen family

 This web page shows only a small excerpt of our Giffen research.
 Another 124 words (9 lines of text) covering the years 1710, 1837, 1910, 1640 and are included under the topic Early Giffen History in all our PDF Extended History products and printed products wherever possible.